 The Delaware & Bound Brook won the challenge, and by April 1876, the line was open.
 Its superior route and direct connections led to the almost immediate demise of the parallel Mercer & Somerset line, which was abandoned and sold at public auction

 In the early 1880s, a new road was opened along the east side of Jacobs Creek, along the abandoned right-of-way of the Mercer & Somerset Railroad from the Delaware River eastwards to the Washington Crossing-Pennington Road.
 A short section of Bear Tavern Road, made redundant by the new road, was abandoned around the same time.

 Location.
-40° 17.448′ N, 74° 50.426′ W. Marker is in Titusville (Hopewell Township), New Jersey, in Mercer County.
-Marker is on Jacobs Creek Road.
+40° 17.448′ N, 74° 50.426′ W. Marker is in Ewing Township, New Jersey, in Mercer County.
+Memorial is on Jacobs Creek Road.
 Touch for map.
-Marker is in this post office area: Titusville NJ 08560, United States of America.
+Marker is at or near this postal address: 117 Jacobs Creek Rd, Trenton NJ 08628, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 21, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 161 times since then and 17 times this year.
+This page was last revised on November 16, 2020.
+It was originally submitted on May 21, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 237 times since then and 21 times this year.
 Photos: 1, 2, 3, 4. submitted on May 21, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.